johnnymast/Redbox-Dreamweaver/README.md

 # redbox-dreamweaver

-Use this tool en encode or decode Adobe Dreamweaver passwords.
+Use this tool to encode or decode Adobe Dreamweaver passwords.
 In the examples directory you will find a demonstration on how to use the package.

 ## Howto use the package
 Look in the examples folder for basic [examples](examples) of how to use the package.